zhXchD/tp/docs/UserGuide.md

 </div>

-Examples:
+Example:

 1. Type `addjournal n/Meeting with client at/2020-09-20 14:00 d/Tea` into the
-  command box and press Enter.
+  command box and press enter.

 ![addjournal example](images/UGExamples/addjournalExample1.png)

-2. You will be directed to the journal tab with the new journal entry on the screen
+2. You will be directed to the journal tab, with the new journal entry on the screen

 ![addjournal example 2](images/UGExamples/addjournalExample2.png)